SlicerMorph/Tutorials/MALPACA/README.md

 This folder contains tutorials for running MALPACA and an optional K-means method for selecting templates.
+For the publication of these methods, please see https://doi.org/10.1371/journal.pone.0278035

 # MALPACA
 [MALPACA.md](https://github.com/chz31/Tutorials/blob/main/MALPACA/MALPACA.md) contains the tutorial for running MALPACA, which is a method for automated landmarking using multiple templates that can accomate large morphological disparity within a sample.
 The MALPACA pipeline is essentially performing multiple independent ALPACA runs, each of which based on a single template.
 It then calculates the median from the results of all the ALPACA runs as the final output of the landmark estimates.
 For details of ALPACA, please see the [ALPACA tutorial](https://github.com/chz31/Tutorials/blob/main/ALPACA/README.md)